Jettcodey/unity-peak-project-patcher/README.md

 Initial Unity Peak Project Patcher development by [Jettcodey](https://github.com/Jettcodey)

 The **`Unity PEAK Project Patcher`** would not have been possible without the prior work on the [R.E.P.O.
-Project Patcher](https://github.com/ZehsTeam/unity-repo-project-patcher) by [Kesomannen](https://github.com/Kesomannen/) and [ZehsTeam](https://github.com/ZehsTeam), which was used as a template, along with the inclusion of the [GeneratePhotonAssembliesStep.cs](https://github.com/ZehsTeam/unity-repo-project-patcher/blob/master/Editor/GeneratePhotonAssembliesStep.cs) file for this Unity Project Patcher wrapper.
+Project Patcher](https://github.com/ZehsTeam/unity-repo-project-patcher) by [Kesomannen](https://github.com/Kesomannen/) and [ZehsTeam](https://github.com/ZehsTeam), which was used as a template, along with the inclusion of a slightly modified version of the [GeneratePhotonAssembliesStep.cs](https://github.com/ZehsTeam/unity-repo-project-patcher/blob/master/Editor/GeneratePhotonAssembliesStep.cs) file.

 Also a Huge thanks to all the Members of the [PEAK Modding Discord Server](https://discord.gg/SAw86z24rB).
 All the previously documented findings and guides for ripping the game assets were a very useful resource while developing this Unity Project Patcher wrapper.